University Administrative Policies

 4.5.1.
 Financial Aid and Loans to Students

-The Provost/Executive Vice President for Academic Affairs has authority to sign applications and proposals to outside funding entities, short term emergency promissory notes to students, and other agreements relating to financial aid programs administered by Student Financial Aid.
-The Executive Vice President for Administration has authority to sign contracts with outside funding entities and other loans to students.
+The Provost and EVP for Academic Affairs has authority to sign applications and proposals to outside funding entities, short-term emergency promissory notes to students, and other agreements relating to financial aid programs administered by Student Financial Aid.
+The Executive Vice President for Finance and Administration has authority to sign contracts with outside funding entities and other loans to students.

 4.5.2.
 Student Housing

-The Executive Vice President for Administration has authority to sign contracts relating to student housing.
+The Executive Vice President for Finance and Administration has authority to sign contracts relating to student housing.

 4.5.3.
 Other Contracts Relating to Students and Not Covered by Other Sections

-The Provost/Executive Vice President for Academic Affairs has authority to sign other contracts relating to students not involving the receipt of funds.
-Executive Vice President for Administration has authority to sign other contracts relating to students involving the receipt of funds.
+The Provost and EVP for Academic Affairs has authority to sign other contracts relating to students not involving the receipt of funds from the other party.
+The Executive Vice President for Finance and Administration has authority to sign other contracts relating to students involving the receipt of funds.

 4.6.
 Academic Matters

-The Provost/ Executive Vice President for Academic Affairs has authority to sign contracts concerning academic matters not involving the receipt or expenditure of funds for main campus.
-The Chancellor for Health Sciences has authority to sign contracts concerning academic matters not involving the receipt or expenditure of funds for the HSC and the UNM Health System.
+The Provost and EVP for Academic Affairs has authority to sign contracts concerning academic matters not involving the receipt or expenditure of funds for main campus.
+The EVP for Health Sciences/CEO for Health System has authority to sign contracts concerning academic matters not involving the receipt or expenditure of funds for the Health Sciences Center.

 4.7.
 Settlement Agreements